Asia tracks Wall St rally as markets shrug at election limbo

 In other trading:

-U.S. benchmark crude oil lost 7 cents to $38.44 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil lost 59 cents to $38.56 per barrel in electronic trading on the New York Mercantile Exchange.
 Overnight, it gained $1.49 to $39.15 per barrel.
-Brent crude, the international standard, also fell 7 cents, to $40.51 per barrel.
+Brent crude, the international standard, gave up 62 cents to $40.61 per barrel.

 Credit: Eugene Hoshiko